felixlopz/hubrise-test-task/content/docs/en/payment.md

 **Related FAQ**: [What Happens If My Free Plan Quota Is Exceeded?](/docs/faqs/free-plan-quota-exceeded-what-happens/), [How Do I Pay For My First Invoice?](/docs/faqs/pay-first-invoice/), [Can My Plan Be Paused During Setup and Test Phases?](/docs/faqs/pause-plan-during-setup-and-test-phases/)

 ---

+## Payment Automation

+For compliance with 3D Secure banking protocols, which enhance online payment security, the initial **Request for Payment** requires manual payment on HubRise.
+This means that you must connect to your HubRise account to pay.

+Once this initial payment is made, subsequent payments to HubRise will be automated until you change your usage plan or your payment method expires.
+For more information about HubRise usage plans, see [Usage and Plans](/docs/usage-plan/).

+Occasionally, your bank may request 3D Secure authentication again.
+When this happens, an automated email will be sent to all HubRise account **Admin** users, prompting them to process the payment manually.
+If you are frequently asked to make manual payments, consider contacting your bank to request that they accept card debits from HubRise.

 ## Payment History